rokath/tip/docs/TipUserManual.md

 * ID 126 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed
 * ID 127 reserved

-This allows 120 2-bytes pattern and 1525 longer pattern.
+This allows 120 at least 2-bytes pattern and 1525 longer pattern.

 * the MSBit = 1   after ID 1...120 are the unreplacable (bit-shfted) bytes
 * the MSBit = 0|1 after ID 121-126 are the indiret table indices